-An entity that manages the Company's shareholder register.
-The Company's Registrar is Link Group.
+An entity that manages the Company's Shareholder register.
+The Company's Registrar is MUFG Corporate Markets (name changed from Link Group on 20 January 2025).

 Reserves

 - Share premium account represents the amount by which the proceeds from the issue of ordinary shares has exceeded the cost of those ordinary shares.
 It is not distributable by way of dividends and it cannot be used to fund share repurchases. - Capital redemption reserve maintains the equity share capital of the Company and represents the nominal value of shares repurchased and cancelled.
 It is not distributable by way of dividends and it cannot be used to fund share repurchases. - Capital reserve represents realised gains or losses on investments and derivatives sold, unrealised increases and decreases in the fair value of investments and derivatives held and other income and costs recognised in the capital column of the Income Statement.
 It can be used to fund share repurchases and issuance of shares from Treasury and it is distributable by way of dividends. - Revenue reserve represents retained revenue surpluses recognised through the revenue column of the Income Statement.
 It is distributable by way of dividends.